ergest/sql_patterns/Book/chap6.md

 FROM dates;
 ```

-This is the same query as above but implemented using "defensive coding" where we expect junk dates (like `13/05/2021`) and we replace with a fixed date `1900-01-01` This way our query will not fail and afterwards we can investigate why the data was junk.
+This is the same query we saw earlier but implemented using "defensive coding" where we replace malformed data with a fixed value of `1900-01-01`.
+This protects our query from failing and later we can investigate why the data was junk.

-### Start With a LEFT JOIN
-One of the ways you'll get NULLs in your results is when you use a `LEFT JOIN`.
-Now there are legitimate reasons to use a `LEFT JOIN`, like when you know for sure the data will be missing on the right table but in this case we're using it deliberately to avoid restricting the final results.

-Whenever we use `INNER JOIN` the final result is always reduced down to just the matching rows from both tables.
-This means that if the history table has some strange `user_id` that doesn't exist in the `users` table, they will not show up in the final result.
-The same happens with the `users` that have no activity in `post_history`

-For the purposes of our project, we only want the active users so an `INNER JOIN` is very appropriate here.
-If we wanted everyone, we'd have to user a `LEFT JOIN` So why am I saying you should start with a `LEFT JOIN`?
-Get burned too many times and you eventually learn your lesson.

-The mantra I keep repeating here is "real world data is messy" There are missing rows, duplicate rows, incorrect types and so on.
-Unless you know your data well and it's being carefully monitored for these things, you should consider them in your joins.

 ### Dealing with division by zero
 Whenever you need to calculate ratios you always have to worry about division by zero.
-Going back to our principle of defensive programming, it makes sense to explicitly handle cases where the denominator can be zero.
+Your query might work when you first write it, but if the denominator ever becomes zero your query will fail.

 The easiest way to handle this is by excluding zero values in the where clause as we do in our query
 ```sql